rash305/Kwetter/README.md

 GET
 - api/users/roles

-To approve a role to a user
+To approve a role to a account
 PUT
 - api/users/{userid}/role
 BODY: A JSON role object

-To remove a role of a user
+To remove a role of a account
 DELETE
 - api/users/{userid}/role/remove/{roleid}